 How the Universe we know came into existence?
-How do we explain the origin of the Universe?
-Well, I am sure that most of you will say “the big bang” and rightfully so, every other piece of evidence and data collected over the years by the cosmologists point towards the one possibility that it all might have started with a big bang after the singularity and cosmic inflation.
+And how do we explain its origin?
+Undoubtedly, every other piece of evidence and data collected over the years by cosmologists point towards the possibility that it all might have started with a ‘big bang.’
+But what if there is more?

 7. Theory of Eternal Inflation